zhex900/junior-backend-assessment/README.md

 # MindArc Junior Backend Assessment

+Setup
+---

+1. `config.php` stores all the database configurations.
+Please correct it first.
+1. If the database does not exist, use `create_database.sql` to seed the database.
+This will create an empty database.

 Introduction
 ---
 Thanks for taking the time to complete this backend technical assessment.
 We will be focusing on code quality (reusability, readability, maintainability, etc).
 You will be required to create a series of PHP functions within scripts and the creation of a MySQL Database containing 2 tables.